 Notes and Scales in Strudel

-In Strudel, you can write notes in three different ways:
+In Strudel, you can write notes in different ways.
+For example, using Anglo-Saxon nomenclature, or with their frequencies...

-To understand it better, think of going up and down a staircase.
+Remember the example of the staircase.
 You go up 2 steps, down 1, up 3, and down 2.
-It doesn't matter if you started on step 10 or on step 34.
+It doesn't matter if you started on step 10 or step 34.
 The movement is the same.

 With music, it's exactly the same.
 You can start a song on the note C2 or on any other note.
 If you maintain the same distances between notes, the melody will be the same.